Stefano Meschiari, Ph.D.

 Publications, Academic Honors and Awards

-- Published 8 first-author publications on time series analysis, numerical optimization, and Monte-Carlo simulations (cited a total of 224 times); a total of 17 refereed papers.
+- Published 8 first-author publications on time series analysis, numerical optimization, and Monte-Carlo simulations (cited 224 times); a total of 17 refereed papers (cited 992 times).
+See research page.

 - 2010 – Award for Excellence in Teaching